Pasanga 2: Production

 By June 2014, Suriya launched his second production under his then new-launched studio 2D Entertainment, a children's film by Pandiraj.
 Suriya had wanted to begin 2D Entertainment with a newcomer's film and listened to over 50 scripts but said that he was impressed by Pandiraj's script only, adding that his story was entertaining and had a message.

 According to the director, the film will offer a beautiful experience to all".
 Pandiraj was searching for nearly eight months for suitable children to play the protagonists, meeting about 150 children, before selecting Nishesh, Vaishnavi and Aarush.
 Bindu Madhavi, who had worked with Pandiraj in Kedi Billa Killadi Ranga, was given a lead role and Karthik Kumar was cast as her romantic interest.
 Suriya besides producing the film agreed to play Tamil Naadan, a social activist.
 A source from the film's unit revealed that his role was not a cameo, but one of 40 minutes length.
 Paired opposite Suriya was Amala Paul, who enacted the role a teacher named Venba.
 Before Amala Paul was signed for the role, Jyothika was under consideration, with Pandiraj stating that it "would be nice" if Jyothika played that role.

 The director initially shot for few days in July 2014 but then had to put it back to complete Idhu Namma Aalu.
 Principal photography with Suriya commenced on 25 February 2015.
 In May 2015, a song was filmed on Suriya and over 60 children.
 Suriya and Amala Paul's portions were wrapped up later that month.
-In August, the film's title Haiku was changed to Pasanga 2, to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films with pure Tamil titles.
+In August, the film's title Haiku was changed to Pasanga 2, to exploit the Tamil Nadu Government's then rule of entertainment tax exemption for films with pure Tamil titles.

 Soundtrack

-The music was composed by Pisaasu fame Arrol Corelli.
-The soundtrack features for songs, the lyrics for which are written by Na.
-Muthukumar, Madhan Karky and Yugabharathi.
-Behindwoods rated the album 3 out of 5 and called it "Pasanga 2 is a feel good album which stays true to the film’s theme".
+The music was composed by Arrol Corelli.